bobbens/sketch_simplification/README.md

 ## Acknowledgements

-This work was partially supported by JST CREST Grant Number JPMJCR14D1 and JST ACT-I Grant Number JPMJPR16UD and JPMJPR16U3.
+This work was partially supported by JST CREST Grant Number JPMJCR14D1 and JST ACT-I Grant Numbers JPMJPR16UD and JPMJPR16U3.